While Jira integrates nicely with a lot of tools, nothing beats its Bitbucket integration for combining your development and management workflows.

-You can see the outstanding issues, as well as a burndown chart showing estimated time left till release.
+You can see the outstanding issues, as well as a burndown chart showing the estimated time left till release.

 Views like the Release Hub show you the power of integrating your repository and your project manager.

-In Bitbucket, you no longer have to flip between tabs to see your issues, or to create follow up tickets for your reviews.
+In Bitbucket, you no longer have to flip between tabs to see your issues or to create follow-up tickets for your reviews.

 In both cases, the integration helps your tools get out of your way, and make the development process that much easier.

-- Why Bitbucket is Better than Github.
+- Why Bitbucket is Better than Github

 - How to implement a Jira Migration (a step-by-step guide)